fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 ## REQUIREMENTS:

-* Experience in HTML/CSS with awareness of common cross-browser problems.
+* Experience writing modern HTML/CSS with responsive design techniques and awareness of common cross-browser problems.
 * An understanding of client-side JavaScript - AJAX, handling events, DOM manipulation and cross-browser compatibility.
+* Knowledge of progressive enhancement strategies and ability to create simple sites that can function with JavaScript disabled or seamlessly integrate subtle CSS transitions for a refined user experience.
 * Proven ability to do clean and classy design when needed.
 * Ability to make good UI/UX decisions and spot problems.

 ## BONUS POINTS FOR:

 * Familiarity with static site generators - many of our campaign microsites are built on Jekyll.
-* CSS3 features like keyframe animations
 * Experience writing modern JavaScript (ES6) and using build tools like Babel, Gulp or Grunt.
 These tools are changing rapidly, so again, learning on the job is encouraged.
 * Experience building front-end applications with a modern framework like React or Angular.
 * Having successfully launched a great product working in a small team